Scott Pilgrim Sketchy-ass 24-year-old Rating: Awesome

 Mysterious Past: She never goes into too much detail on what she did in America.
 While the readers do learn of her relationships with her exes, other parts of her past remain a mystery.

-Phlebotinum Rebel: Her teleportation powers come from Gideon experimenting "the glow" on her, something that traps someone in the emotions of their head.
-She found a way to travel out of her head and through other people's.
+Phlebotinum Rebel: Her teleportation powers come from Gideon experimenting "the Glow" on her, something that uses the Subspace to trap someone in the emotions of their head.
+She found a way use it to access the Subspace without the need of the Subspace's doors.

 You Are Fat: Gets this constantly from Knives, when she goes ballistic for Scott's sake, and even Roxanne states that she put on a little weight since college.
 This is all debatable, but she definitely is curvier than the rest of the main female cast.